Skip to content

 Disposable gloves are non-sterile so they could have bacteria growing on them after they’ve been packaged.
 To make matters worse, if the manufacturing process involves a lack of hygiene, then this can exacerbate the problem.

-If you’ve worn your disposable nitrile gloves once, they’ve unfortunately reached the end of their lifespan and you should never try to breathe new life into them.
+If you’ve worn your disposable nitrile gloves once, they’ve unfortunately reached the end of their lifespan.
+Depending on how they were used, they’re likely considered contaminated and it could be unsafe to try to reuse them.